Injury-time Fernandez goal gives Chelsea 1-1 draw with Man City

 MANCHESTER, England, Jan 4 : Chelsea's Enzo Fernandez scored a smash-and-grab goal deep in injury time to salvage a 1-1 draw with Manchester City on Sunday that cost Pep Guardiola's men precious points in the Premier League title race.

-Fernandez mis-hit his first shot, goalkeeper Gianluigi Donnarumma saved his second, but the Argentine midfielder's third attempt pushed the ball over the line.
+Fernandez mis-hit his first shot and goalkeeper Gianluigi Donnarumma saved his second, but the Argentine midfielder's third attempt pushed the ball over the line.

 City are second in the table, level on 42 points with third-placed Aston Villa and six behind leaders Arsenal.
 Chelsea, who arrived at Etihad Stadium at the end of a turbulent week that saw the club part ways with manager Enzo Maresca on New Year's Day, are fifth on 31 points.